Get Your Home Gym Organized – Equipment Storage 101

 Rack Mounted Storage

-As the name suggests, rack mounted storage options use your squat rack (LINK to 130+) as the storage base.
+As the name suggests, rack mounted storage options use your squat rack as the storage base.
 Generally, you’ll find more storage options for your rack if you have a 4- or 6-post power rack, compared to half rack or squat stand.

 The most basic version of this type of storage is plate storage pegs that are mounted to squat rack uprights or the rack’s base.